Research Group Cell Culture Technology

 lead by PD Dr. Antonina Lavrentieva

-The research group deals with strategies for the in vitro expansion and optimization of mesenchymal stem cells (MSCs) cultivation.
-We establish various methods for efficient xeno-free in vitro cultivation of MSCs.
-Besides conventional culture techniques, such as static two-dimensional (2D) cell culture, three-dimensional (3D) cell culture systems are also developed in our group.
+The research group is dedicated to exploring innovative strategies for in vitro expansion and the targeted optimization of culture conditions for human and mammalian cells, aiming to enhance their applications in research, medicine, and biotechnology.
+In addition to conventional cultivation techniques, such as static two-dimensional (2D) cell culture, three-dimensional (3D) cell culture systems are also established and characterized.

-Human MSCs, cell lines and primary cells are cultivated as cell aggregates, on scaffolds and in hydrogels under physiological, in vivo-like conditions.
-In order to enable complex in vitro 3D systems, physiologically relevant in vitro 3D models for drug screening are generated with the help of bioprinting.
+Human MSCs, cell lines, and primary cells are cultured as cell aggregates, on scaffolds, and in hydrogels under physiologically relevant, in vivo-like conditions.
+To enable the development of complex in vitro 3D systems, bioinks and bioprinting technologies are employed to generate physiologically relevant 3D models for drug screening.

 Gradient hydrogels